List of FIBA Intercontinental Cup participants

 The FIBA Intercontinental Cup is an international basketball competition organised by FIBA, the sport's global governing body.
 The champions of the competition are considered the de jure champions of the world, as representatives from all confederation can participate in the competition.

-The current competitions is played by the winners of each year's Basketball Africa League, Basketball Champions League, Basketball Champions League Americas, NBA G League and FIBA Asia Champions Cup.
+The current competitions is played by the winners of each year's Basketball Africa League (BAL), Basketball Champions League (BCL), Basketball Champions League Americas (BCL Americas), Basketball Champions League Asia (BCL Asia), National Basketball League (NBL) and the NBA G League.